-While attending law school, James was a member of the Moot Court Honor Society, an Article and Notes editor on the American Bankruptcy Institute Law Review, a contributor on the Labor Relations & Employment Law Society, and a member of the Black Law Students Association.
-During his time on Moot Court, James won several awards for both oral argument and brief writing skills at various inter- and intra-school competitions, and ultimately received the Center for Trial and Appellate Advocacy Award for Excellence in Moot Court.
+During law school, James was an Article and Notes editor on the American Bankruptcy Institute Law Review, a contributor on the Labor Relations & Employment Law Society, and a member of the Black Law Students Association.
+James also competed on the Moot Court Honor Society, where he won several awards for oral argument and brief writing at various inter- and intra-school competitions, and ultimately received the Center for Trial and Appellate Advocacy Award for Excellence in Moot Court.
 Before graduating, James also served as a Teaching Assistant with the Ronald H. Brown Law School Preparatory Program for College Students, and student-taught a “street-law” course at a public high school in Queens.
 James received the Dean's Award for Excellence in Legal Writing II, and was a member of the Dean's Advisory Council on Diversity and Inclusion.

 Metropolitan Black Bar Association